DrStef/MIMII-Unsupervised-classification-of-valve-sounds/README.md

 Computing optimal MVDR beamforming filters

 The 8-microphones array is embedded in a rigid egg shape.
 It cannot be treated as free field array, except at low frequency when the acoustic wavelength is very large compared with the size of the egg.
 We will assume that the TAMAGO egg is a hard prolate spheroid and we will use analytical or semi-analytical models for characterezing the acoustics field diffracted by the "egg".
-This will be devlopped in PART II.
-Beamforming.
+This will be developped in PART II.

-Main beam:

-Noise channel

-The Noise channel is intended to implement a non-adaptive Generalized Sidelobe Canceller or Multi-channel Wiener.
+We compute two sets of filters:
+- Main beam: optimal MVDR beamforming filters, for the main beam and main channel.
+Where we assume an isotropic noise field.
+Filters $W^H_f$ in the block diagram in the next section.
+- "Noise channel": filters of a non adaptive generalized side lobe canceller (GSC) or multi-channel Wiener for the secondary, "orthogonal" channel.
+Filters $W^H_{v}B$ in the block diagram.

 The code for generating the 2 sets of filters is confidential.
-Especially the "noise channel" filters, since it is a custom implementation that alleviates ill-conditonned noise coherence matrix at low frequency, when the acoustic wavelenth is very large compared with the size of the array.
-And it is the case here with a small 60mm diameter array.

 Theoretical aspects for computing the filters are presented in Ward [], chapter II: <i> "Superdirective Microphone Arrays" </i>.
-We compute:
-- optimal MVDR beamforming filters, for the main beam and main channel.
-Where we assume an isotropic noise field.
-Filters $W^H_f$  on the block diagram.
-- filters of a non adaptive generalized side lobe canceller (GSC) or multi-channel Wiener for the secondary, "orthogonal" channel.
-Filters $W^H_{v}B$ on the block diagram.

 The computation of the filters is left as an exercise.
 Some experimentation will be needed for regularizing the various ill-conditionned matrices.

 #### Generalized Side Lobe Canceller

-We will use a fixed beamforming approch.
-Where the GSC has a frozen filters and enhances The fixed GSC strategy is equivalent to a multi-channel Wiener gain.
+We will use a fixed beamforming approach.
+The fixed GSC strategy is equivalent to a multi-channel Wiener gain.
+But instead of implementing a spctrum difference, we can replace it with more advanced gains.

 Denoising is performed in two stages: